 There are two ways to fill in the gaps on the calendar.
 One, we can add the missing dates in the dataset, but there is something else we can do without touching the data.

-Step 1: Start a new workbook for a ‘Background Calendar’, create a calculated field using the ‘MakeDate’ function.
+Step 1: Start a new worksheet for a ‘Background Calendar’, create a calculated field using the ‘MakeDate’ function.

 The function will create 31 days for each of these 12 months of your selected year, and it is smart enough to know, for example, there are only 28 days in Feb 2018.
 Therefore, day 29, 30, 31 will automatically become 1st, 2nd, 3rd of Mar.